ChuckAlto/reading-notes/class-06.md

 * Making a model of the html page-the DOM tells the computer how a website should be structured when it loads.
 * Accessing and changing the html page-updats objects in the model which updates what is shown in the browser.

-The DOMis sometimes called an application programming interface `API`
+The DOM is sometimes called an application programming interface `API`